ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 - **Apply** data collection, preprocessing, and exploratory analysis techniques to prepare datasets for modeling.
 - **Evaluate** models effectively using train-test splits and cross-validation, assessing their performance and reliability.

+---

-# 1 Introduction to Machine Learning Workflow
+## I. Introduction to Machine Learning Workflow

 The **Machine Learning (ML) workflow** is a systematic approach that transforms raw data into actionable insights through a series of well-defined steps.
 This structured process ensures that ML models are developed efficiently and deployed effectively to solve real-world problems.

-## A Importance of the ML Workflow
+### A Importance of the ML Workflow
 1. **Clarity and Focus**: Aligns the machine learning solution with the defined objectives and goals.
 2. **Efficiency**: Streamlines the development process, reducing redundancy and errors.
 3. **Reproducibility**: Facilitates consistent and repeatable processes across projects.